Trackage/trip/README.md

 # Development

-  - trip should work with sf or sp, there’s really no need to distinguish these
+  - **partly done** trip should work with sf or sp, there’s really no need to distinguish these
   - ability to treat all line segments as continuous, as `cut.trip` can for rasterizing, possibly needs a second-level ID grouping
   - separate out reading functionality to